 4. Break the Boring Interview Streak

 Get them out of the standard interview mindset and put them in situations that encourage them to show their true colors.
-Candidates can answer your plethora of questions, but this won’t mirror what they are like in the day to day.
-Answering questions is great, but give them the opportunity to show you their true selves.
-You may need to be sure they can go from paperwork to people-work at a moment's notice.
+Candidates can answer your plethora of questions, but this won’t mirror what they are like daily.
+Answering questions is great, but allow them to show you their true selves.
+You may need to be sure they can go from paperwork to "people work" immediately.
 Or how they respond to having a creative assignment.

 Don’t focus the entire interview on your needs.
 The candidates have questions they need answered as well as needs and expectations that they want met—even if they don’t know it!